In Loving Memory

 July 29, 1939 — May 4, 2026

-Mildred's life was a tapestry of varied careers, but her true calling was found in her devotion to her faith.
-A dedicated member of Jehovah's Witnesses since her baptism on November 16, 2013, she found immense joy in sharing her love for Jehovah with everyone she met.
-Her zeal was infectious, and she never missed an opportunity to spread the message of her faith, leaving an indelible mark on all who had the privilege of knowing her.
+Millie found her true calling in her devotion to her faith.
+A dedicated member of Jehovah’s Witnesses since her baptism on November 16, 2013, she found immense joy in sharing her love for Jehovah with everyone she met.
+She never met a stranger.
+Her zeal was infectious, and she never missed an opportunity to spread the message of her faith.